Please Type

 We encourage and support further consolidation in all areas of maternity care at south West Healthcare.

-• Opportunities for maternity Connect placement to gain knowledge from tertiary centres is available and encouraged.
+• Opportunities for Maternity Connect Placement to gain knowledge from tertiary centres is available and encouraged.

-• Rotations through antenatal clinics, Maternity assessment unit and SCN also offered.
+• Rotations through antenatal clinics, Maternity Assessment Unit and SCN also offered.

-If you have completed a nursing graduate program, we offer a Postgraduate diploma of midwifery position currently.
+If you have completed a nursing graduate program, we offer a Postgraduate Diploma of Midwifery position currently.
 It is a 52 week 0.6 paid position offering placement in all areas of maternity care.

 Pharmacy Intern Program